webdew-logo-new_v2-1

 df[(df["Constituency Name"] == "Sultanpur Lodhi ") & (df["Candidate Name"] == "SAJJAN SINGH CHEEMA")]

-Getting a group of records
+Getting a Group of Records

 Sometimes you might want to extract the data which belongs to the same category.
 Like in the following example, I want to extract the data for Sultanpur Lodhi Constituency, and I want Candidate names in the title case, and then I will export this data as sultapur-lodhi-2017.csv